fborelli/OfflineStoreKit2/README.md

 await offlineTransactionsManager.storeOfflineProducts(storeProducts: storeProducts)
 ```
 Ok, Done!
 As soon as the application goes offline, the offlinePurchasedNonConsumables, offlinePurchasedNonRenewableSubscriptions and offlinePurchasedSubscriptions properties will be populated by the updateCustomerProductStatus func.
 And they will be ready to be used.

-But wait, it's not working!
-The sample code uses the Xcode Environment to manage in-app purchases and subscriptions.
-To make it work, we will need to use the Sandbox Environment.
-We will explain this in the next section.

 ## Sequence diagram
 ```mermaid